SmokyTrombone/smokytrombone.github.io/_projects/LPGF/index.md

 ---
 layout: post
 title: Storage, Stability and Rheological Profiles of Pigment Pastes - Correlation and Prediction Method
-description:  In partnership with Coloris, my team was tasked with determining the correlation between the stability and the rheological rharacteristics of pigment pastes.
-To do so, predertermined set of characterisations were performed
+description: This project was a turored project done during my "Licence Professionnelle" in Castres.
+In partnership with Coloris, my team was tasked with determining the correlation between the stability and the rheological rharacteristics of pigment pastes.

+Researched stability prediction methods linked to rheology.
+Proposed and implemented granulometry measurements in order to predict sedimentation.
+Ensured sensory analysis quality by creating and applying clear and precise protocols.
 skills:
-  - Structural analysis
-  - Aerodynamic design
+  - Sensory Analysis
+  - Dynamic Mechanical Analysis
-  - Propulsion system integration
+  - Brookfield
-  - Control Algorithem
+  - Precise Granulometry
-  - Welding
+  - Stoke's Law
-  - Metal forming
+  - Aging Tests
-  - Thermal simulation
+  - Procotol Reaction

 main-image: /project2.jpg
 ---

 ---
-# Header 1
-Used for the title (already generated automatically at the top)
+## Context
+The paint industry is a very big and varied industry.
+Paints and pigments surround us in the form of painted walls, coloured cars and even artwork.
+Aside from paint’s protective coating qualities, their aesthetic quality is one of their most important factors.
+The ability to quickly and efficiently colour match a sample is crucial for artists, professionals and DIYers alike./n
+Using solid pigments to add colour implies a time consuming and often tricky dispersion step.
+Pigment pastes are much easier to disperse into a formulation and can increase uniformity between batches as long as the pigment pastes remain stable./n
+The aim of this project was to study the stability of different pigment pastes and determine a corelation between rheological properties and stability.
-## Header 2
+## Details
-Use this for the header of each section
-### Header 3
-Use this to have subsection if needed

 ## Embedding images